Prince-Emeka-Ekomaru/syncplay/SOCIAL_MEDIA_COPY.md

 IMPORTANT REMINDERS:
 ━━━━━━━━━━━━━━━━━━━━
-⚠️ Both players must be available November 30th
+⚠️ Both players must be available December 20th
 ⚠️ Check-in is mandatory by 2:00 PM WAT
 ⚠️ Late teams will be disqualified (no refunds)
 ⚠️ Review tournament rules carefully